A Permanent Supportive Housing Development for Veterans, led by Swords to Plowshares

 Thank you to the support from the following:

-The former senior facility entered bankruptcy in 2025.
-Swords to Plowshares purchased the property in July 2025 to rehabilitate it as Permanent Supportive Housing (PSH) for low-income Veterans.
+The former senior living facility entered bankruptcy in 2025.
+Swords to Plowshares purchased the property in July 2025 to rehabilitate it as Permanent Supportive Housing (PSH) for low-income or formerly homeless Veterans.
 Renovations will restore 124 studio apartments and create new community spaces and green courtyards.

 Swords to Plowshares brings over 50 years of experience serving veterans and more than 25 years' experience operating Permanent Supportive Housing (PSH) — all within the City and County of San Francisco.
 The organization currently manages more than 500 units of affordable veteran housing citywide, pairing safe, stable homes with on-site care that helps veterans live independently and with dignity.
 View Swords to Plowshares’ housing portfolio